- Home

 Early menopause

-Menopause occurs when your ovaries stop working and you have not menstruated for one year.
+Natural menopause occurs when your ovaries stop working and you no longer menstruate (have periods).
 This means you will not be able to fall pregnant naturally.
-For most females, this happens naturally between 45 and 55.
+For most people, this usually happens between 45 and 55.

 Learn more about: